 - Curried Chicken and Squash

 Stuffed Acorn Squash

-- 2 Acorn Squash – cut in half, stem to root; seeds removed & discarded
+- 2 Acorn Squash – cut in half, stem to root; scoop seeds out & discarded

 - 4 Cups Unsalted Chicken Stock mixed with 4 Cups of water – warmed (SEE NOTES)